thiagoecs/nameless/README.md

 - Log in
 - Log out
 - Upload
+- Edit post
 - Search
 - View count on posts
 - Comments on posts
+- Change avatar and edit your own profile
 - View user profile and all their posts